Jean-Antoine Verdier: Egypt

 In Egypt, he commanded a brigade in Kléber's division at the Battle of the Pyramids.
 At the siege of Acre, he was wounded by a bayonet thrust.
 On 1 November 1799, with only 1,000 men, Verdier attacked 8,000 Janissaries who had landed close to Damiette.
-He killed 2,000, took 800 prisoners, and captured 10 guns and 32 standards.
+He killed 3,000, took 800 prisoners, and captured 5 guns and 32 standards.
 Kléber presented him with the Sabre of Honour and promoted him to Divisional General.

 Europe

-After returning to France, Verdier was employed under Murat for a time in the Cisalpine Republic, then placed in charge of the troops of Etruria.
-As the campaigns got underway in 1805, Verdier took command of a division of the Army of Italy under Marshal Masséna.
+After returning to France, Verdier was employed under Joachim Murat for a time in the Cisalpine Republic, then placed in charge of the troops of Etruria.
+As the campaigns got underway in 1805, Verdier took command of a division of the Army of Italy under Marshal André Masséna.
 During this campaign he was wounded in the crossing of the Adige, and then became commander at Livorno.
 In February 1806, Verdier was transferred to the Army of Naples where he took command of a division of Reynier's corps.
 He led this division into the fighting at Campo Tenese, and in July evacuated Cosenza.

-In March 1807, Verdier left Italy to join Grande Armée, and in May he took command of the 2nd Division of the Reserve Corps under Lannes.
+In March 1807, Verdier left Italy to join Grande Armée, and in May he took command of the 2nd Division of the Reserve Corps under Jean Lannes.
 After taking part in the fierce fighting of Heilsberg and Friedland, he was rewarded the next year with two honors: Count of the Empire, and Commander of the Iron Crown.

 Spain was the next campaign for Verdier, and in March 1808 he took command of the 2nd Division of Bessières' corps.
 After winning at Logrono in June, he was chosen to replace Savary as commander of Aragon and Navarre.
 Upon taking charge of the siege of Saragossa, Verdier was wounded and then later lifted the siege.
 In November he was to join Soult's corps, but instead was directed to command the province of Bilbao.
 Replacing Reille as commander of a German division, Verdier then took up the siege of Girona in March 1809, and in December he accepted the city's surrender.
 The month before returning to France in April 1810, Verdier distinguished himself in the fighting around Arenys de Mar.